codxmayank/react-boilerplate/README.md

 - Husky (Pre-commit)
 - Sonarcube scanner (local setup)

+### Project Details

+Node version: v16 (16.13.1)

+React version: v17 (17.0.2)

-_NOTE: Detailed guide to setup this Simple React Boilerplate is coming soon.._
+_NOTE: Detailed guide to setup this Simple React Boilerplate on your own, is coming soon.._
-_till then, fork/clone this project to use it in your projects_
+_till then, clone/fork this project to use it in your projects_